morrislaptop/LaravelFivePackageBridges/README.md

 	composer require morrislaptop/laravel-five-package-bridges

 Once this operation completes, the final step is to add the bridged service providers instead of the raw service providers.

 Open app/config/app.php, and add lines as appropriate.

 	'Morrislaptop\LaravelFivePackageBridges\Bridges\FlashServiceProvider',
-	'Morrislaptop\LaravelFivePackageBridges\Bridges\GeneratorsServiceProvider'
+	'Morrislaptop\LaravelFivePackageBridges\Bridges\GeneratorsServiceProvider',
+	'Morrislaptop\LaravelFivePackageBridges\Bridges\ImageServiceProvider'

 Voila!
 Those packages now work as they always did in Laravel 4.